Our School Council

 (picture to come...)

-The focus was to support the SLT with the development of the Learning Environment across school - this links with the development of the school curriculum.
+The focus of the school council was to support the leaders in school with the development of the Learning Environment across school - this links with the development of the school curriculum.

 This is what we have done: